Setting up a Minecraft Java Edition Server on Ubuntu

 1. Our first task is to ensure that our “mcserver” user owns all of the files within its directory.

 Until now, we have been using the superuser to run the server.
-However, with the service we will be writing, we will instead rely on our “mcserver” user to run our Ubuntu Minecraft Java server.
+However, with the service we will be writing, we will instead rely on our “mcserver” user to run the Minecraft Java Edition server on Ubuntu.

 sudo chown -R mcserver:mcserver /home/mcserver/